when do babies get easier, when does it get easier with a baby, when do newborns get easier

 No one knows what’s best for you and your baby more than you.

-Yes, breastfeeding might be amazing for someone else.
+Yes, breastfeeding might be amazing for some mums.

-But if it’s making you miserable, it’s important to stop.
+But if it’s making you miserable, listen to your guts and stop if if tells you to.

 There is no “one size fits all” in parenting.